 In every industry, there will always be a few “bad apples,” but don’t let that hinder you from working with a qualified professional.
-They might be the difference between getting the job you want and an offer you are forced to take.
+They can be fully worth the effort and might just be the difference between getting the job you want and an offer you are forced to take.

 If your recruiter seems unreachable, try a text!
 According to Forbes, most people can’t resist responding to a text longer than 10 minutes after receiving it.
-Texting as a preferred method of communication is rising exponentially due to its efficiency.
+Texting, as a preferred method of communication, is rising exponentially due to its efficiency.
 Be sure you reciprocate your requirements.
 If you say you are available on Monday at 3 pm, be available at that time.
 If you have an emergency, send a quick text offering a contingent alternative.

 I’ve often heard frustrated candidates complain that their recruiter isn’t providing feedback.
 You believe you nailed the interview, but the client passed.
-Often, the client doesn’t convey their reasons to the recruiter so they are left guessing just as much as you or more since they weren’t present for the meeting.
-The client may not have felt a connection or they may have found someone asking for a lower salary.
+Often, the client doesn’t convey their reasons to the recruiter, so they are left guessing just as much as you or more since they weren’t present for the meeting.
+The client may not have felt a connection, or they may have found someone asking for a lower salary.
 They may not be serious about hiring immediately and may want to see several candidates before deciding.
 Engage the recruiter by asking for their recommendations for improvement.

 Develop a reputation for showing up 5 minutes early to each meeting.
 Attend and actively engage in every interview.
 You have every right to expect the same respect from the client and the recruiter.
 If a client doesn’t call for a scheduled phone conversation or makes you wait more than 10 minutes, let your recruiter know immediately.
-Give the client another chance, but don’t be at their disposal.
+Give the client another chance, but don’t beat their disposal.
 Through basic courtesy, you and your recruiter will earn invaluable credibility and build a trusting relationship.